GGJason/gha-git-credentials/README.md

         git remote add web-central https://github.com/some-organization/website.git
         yarn run deploy web-central/master
 ```

+You may want to set the `global` option true when committing
+to multiple local repositories during the workflow run is anticipated.

 Check [What version to use?](#what-version-to-use) to choose proper
 action version reference.